Updated on December 30th, 2021

 Nectar attracts bees (and other pollinators) to flowers.
 While gathering nectar and pollen, a honey bee inadvertently pollinates plants.
 This transfer of pollen aids the plant’s reproduction.

 Foraging bees gather nectar with a tongue-like proboscis and store it in a “honey stomach,” which mixes the nectar with bacteria and enzymes.
-This process changes the chemical makeup of the nectar as it breaks down a complex sugar (sucrose) into simple sugars (glucose and fructose).
+The chemical makeup of the nectar changes as it a complex sugar (sucrose) breaks down into simple sugars (glucose and fructose).

 Upon arriving at the hive, foragers transfer the nectar mixture to house bees, who continue the conversion process.
 House bees regurgitate some of the nectar to evaporate water content.

-Eventually, the nectar is placed in wax comb cells to continue the evaporation process.
-Evaporation reduces the water content to about 15 – 18% and increases the sugar content to about 70%.
+Bees regurgitate the nectar into wax comb cells where bees fan it to further evaporate water.
+Eventually, water content is reduced to about 15 – 18% thereby increasing the glucose and sucrose content to about 70%.
 Thus, the original runny nectar liquid becomes honey, a supersaturated sugar solution.

 This reduced level of water content combined with the high sugar content and some other components make honey antibacterial and capable of being stored for long periods without spoiling.